se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 -----
 ### Vue's Features
-Here are some features to get you started with Vue:
+Here are some features to get you familiar with Vue:
 1. **Mutating of data in the DOM**<br>
     In Vue, the state of the data can be directly modified.